Alaska BEACH Grant Program

 In 2002, in response to the authorization of The BEACH Act by Congress, Alaska's BEACH Program was established.
 Alaska's BEACH Program provides support for communities to begin monitoring marine water quality at high-priority beaches.
 The program provides grants to local communities, tribal governments, and watershed councils to sample beach water for organisms (fecal coliforms and enterococci bacteria) that indicate the presence of fecal contamination.
 By notifying the public in the event that a sample exceeds the allowable levels, the program helps to prevent illnesses that could result from exposure to contaminated beach water.

-Communities that have participated in the BEACH program include Dillingham, Haines, Homer, Juneau, Kenai, and Naknek.
+Communities that have participated in the BEACH program include Dillingham, Haines, Homer, Juneau, Kasilof, Kenai, Naknek and Wrangell

 Identifying Alaskan Beaches